Recoskie/JDasm/README.md

 Supports Decompiling Mobile iPhone IPA application binaries.

+iPhone uses MacOS (Mach-o) format, and android uses ELF for libraries in the APK.

-As a note both android and iPhone store tire applications in zip files.
+Android and iPhone store the applications in zip files.
 You need to find the main application file to decompile it.
 The main binary to load is stored in a manifest file in the IPA, or APK.

-As a note iPhone uses MacOS format for the main binaries, and android uses ELF for libraries in the APK.
-Both are supported by this application.

 Supports .efi boot binaries and boot sector disassembly.
+You are able to decompile the boot process of firmware files in any os.

 ## Compression.